cov-clear/web/README.md

 #### In person tests
 * The patient registers their details in the application
 * The medical professional scans the patient's profile
-* The medical professional administers the test and adds the resuls
+* The medical professional administers the test and adds the results
 * The results appear on the patient's device

 #### Tests via post